yearn/yearn-devdocs/docs/contributing/documentation/working-on-docs.md

 3. Install [Visual Code Studio](https://code.visualstudio.com) (VSCode)
 4. Fork the [yearn/yearn-devdocs](https://github.com/yearn/yearn-devdocs) repository

-   - If you are translating, fork the branch that has the name of the language you are translating to.
-For example, Portuguese is the [portuguese](https://github.com/yearn/yearn-devdocs/tree/portuguese) docs are contained branch.
-You will need the same file structure as this branch to merge changes into it.

    ![](https://i.imgur.com/vVpFt7a.jpeg)

 5. Login to GitHub Desktop, find your forked repository and clone it